abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 - `ISaasDbContext`

-in order to use this module db context.
-DI container dynamically injects **SaasServiceDbContext** whenever the Saas module db context is requested.
+in order to use this module DB context.
+DI container dynamically injects **SaasServiceDbContext** whenever the Saas module DB context is requested.
 The configuration under `ConfigureServices` provides the runtime database replacement

 ```csharp
 context.Services.AddAbpDbContext<SaasServiceDbContext>(options =>